-I am a PhD Student in the MathSys CDT.
+I am a PhD Graduate from the MathSys CDT.
+I passed my viva on January 2021.
 I am currently based in the Alan Turing Institute in the British Library (London).
 Normally, I can be found in the first floor.

 Recent and Current Projects

 - Industrial Internship with Vivacity Labs.
 Looking into Reward Function for Reinforcement Learning agents for Urban Traffic Control.

 - Internship at the Alan Turing Institute.
 Optimising flow within mobility systems with AI (Reinforcement Learning), in a collaboration with the Toyota Mobility Foundation.
 Working with Sir Alan Wilson (UCL, ATI), Neil Walton (Manchester) and Damon Wischik (Cambridge).

 - PhD on Traffic Management and Prediction with Dr Colm Connaughton.
 The project is a continuation of the Research Group Project.
 Initially we are focusing on the limitations of forecasting based on profiling time series.
 Next steps will involve Shockwave Absorption, Data Assimilation and Fluid Dynamics models.